top of page

 Clues from Children's Birth Places

-John's children's births occurred before counties in New Jersey and Ohio began officially and consistently recording births.
-Therefore, I have to look for alternative clues to where John and his family originated in New Jersey before researching John in the Garden State.
+John's children's births occurred before counties in New Jersey, and Ohio began officially and consistently recording births.
+Therefore, before researching John in the Garden State, I had to look for alternative clues about where John and his family originated in New Jersey.

 Table of genealogy facts for a genealogy research report